SeedSpace: Reconnecting urban dwellers back to the

 Given the short timeframe in which we had to build the user interface, decisions had to be constantly made around what functions to include and how these should be represented.
 For example, removal of speculative concepts such as plant health, the omission of instructional videos, and methods of switching between user types.

 The visual design of SeedSpace adopted a playful yet neutral approach to be inclusive and welcoming, as the demographic identified has a large range.
 We were inspired by design ideas from AirBnb and HeadSpace.
-We worked together to make decisions about the visual language; illustrations and production were handled by Kristina.
+We worked together to make decisions about the visual language and pattern library; illustrations were created by Kristina.